Docverter/docverter/doc/api.md

       input_files[]@example.md \
       --output out.html

 The `examples` directory contains several examples showing off various API options.

+*Note: At this time `wget` does not support `multipart/form-data` and so cannot be used to talk to Docverter*

 Full Option Reference
 =====================